 I think there are certain things that come naturally but good judgement comes with experience.
-I owned a Honda Goldwing for about 12 or 13 years but I sold it a year or so back.
+I owned a Honda Goldwing for about 12 or 13 years but I sold it a couple of years or so back.

 I had plans, strictly in my head of getting off and touring the whole country on that bike.
 I even saw myself going up to Alaska.
 I just never got around to it and it wasn’t because I couldn’t find the time.
 Something kept telling me there was a better way for me to spend my time.

 I only took one long trip on it and that was to Tulsa, Oklahoma.
 I know that’s not that far by some motorcycle traveling enthusiasts standards.
 I think I trusted myself on that trip because it was cold going up.
 Of course I just made it to Fort Worth the first night.
 On the way home it rained straight down, very hard a good part of the way back.